GonzalezVictorM/bhr1_transcriptomics/README.md

 # bhr1_transcriptomics
 Analysis of the transcriptomic data from bhr1 TF

+## install-packages.R
+Install the packages used in this pipeline and writes a file with the versions that are installed.

 ## data-wrangling.R
 Reorganizes counts and sample master data (MD) keeping all conditions present in either strains.